 is the limited air supply and thus the limited bottom time of the

 The system can work as a replacement of common 'open diving

 systems'.
 However, because of large air and water requirements, the

-system is best suited for 'closed systems', also known as
+system is best suited for 'semi-closed systems', also known as

 Submarines and underwater habitats are private cases of

 rebreather uses, and where use of the new system would have enormous